-The South Florida ecosystem encompasses the largest remaining subtropical wilderness in North America.
-It is one of our country's richest biological preserves and it is in peril.
+The South Florida ecosystem is one of our country's richest biological preserves and it is in peril.
 Canals and levees now capture and divert its water for human needs, including drainage, drinking water, irrigation and flood control.
 These factors are challenging and altering the Everglades' delicate ecological balance.